 Description

-Village cross and plinth.
-Probably C15.
-Granite ashlar.
-Complete late medieval cross, socket stone and plinth.
-3-step plinth of granite ashlar with bull-nosed steps.
-Socket stone is square with chamfered top edges.
-The cross stands approximately 2.5m high.
-It is a plain-cross originally made from a single piece of granite with chamfered head arms and slightly tapering shaft with roll stops.
-The head is now a separate piece.
-This is an integral part of the South Zeal townscape.
-It is very special being one of the few medieval boroughs in Devon where a significant number of its late medieval houses survive to a greater or lesser extent.
+The Village Cross, located in South Zeal, is a Grade II* listed structure dating from the 15th century.
+It is constructed from granite ashlar and features a complete late medieval cross, along with a socket stone and plinth.
+The plinth consists of three steps made from granite ashlar with bull-nosed steps.
+The socket stone is square with chamfered top edges.
+The cross itself stands approximately 2.5 meters high and is a plain cross originally carved from a single piece of granite, featuring chamfered head arms and a slightly tapering shaft with roll stops.
+The head of the cross is now a separate piece.
+This cross is an integral part of the South Zeal townscape and is particularly notable as one of the few medieval boroughs in Devon that retains a significant number of its late medieval houses.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.